 Currently there are three organizations that benefit from C3 fundraising: Prisma Health Cancer Institute, Cancer Association of Anderson and Dempsey Center.
 Funds are used for survivorship programs, cancer prevention, transportation and infrastructure needs.

 Yes, Challenge to Conquer Cancer is a registered 501(c)3.

 What about safety?

 As with any event taking place on open roads, there is a risk of accidents.
 That is why, on C3 events, rider safety is paramount to everything we do.
-Each team on the road has a team vehicle with them most of the time (depending on terrain, traffic and team requests).
-Walkie-talkies are used by riders and support drivers to warn of unsafe conditions, traffic, etc.
+We will have several support vehicles for the event as well as rest stops every 25-30 miles.

 In addition, each event typically has had a medic on the ride.
 The medic, while not with the team each minute, is available to handle an emergencies that may arise.

 In the end, it is our policy that the medic and team support have final say on rider safety (e.g. unsafe road conditions, medical decisions, etc).

 What is the route?

 The route starts outside Natchez, MS and ends in Nashville, TN and covers the entire Natchez Trace Parkway.